1887-88 The First Internationalist

 Third Lanark were due to play at Inchview in early December.
 By 2.45 on the day of the game a large crowd had gathered outside when a telegram arrived from Third Lanark calling off the game due to lack of players.
 There was great disappointment because the teams had not met for four years.
 However, the game was re-arranged for the following week, when Thirds won comfortably 3-1.

 The following week St Bernards of Edinburgh visited Inchview, again short of players.
 Replacements were found, including internationalist goalkeeper George Gillespie of Queen’s Park.
 Buchanan, Galt, and Johnstone (2) scored for a 4-0 win to Partick Thistle.

 Hogmany 1887 saw Thistle travel to Ibrox to play Rangers.
 The early part of the game was all Thistle, with a goal disallowed for offside, until Rangers scored two.
 The second half was all Thistle again, with ex-Ranger Buchanan scoring, but Rangers scored again.
 The game finished with great Partick Thistle pressure.
 John Stewart had been receiving abuse from the crowd all afternoon.
 At a throw-in he lost his temper and threw the ball at a particularly abusive spectator.
 As Stewart stooped to pick up the ball the spectator struck him on the back of the head, which started a fight on the edge of the pitch, eventually ended by committee men, policemen, and John Gow of the home team.
 “In an instant fists were up and an exhibition of the ‘Sullivan Art took place,” reported the Glasgow Evening Post.
 The game ended 3-1 to Rangers.

-The New Year tour was to the northeast of England, and saw Thistle beat Darlington (2-0), Newcastle East End (3-2) and Sunderland (4-2 in front of 7000, with goals from Suter, Johnston, Paul and Buchanan).
+The New Year tour was to the northeast of England, and saw Thistle beat Darlington (2-0), Newcastle East End (3-2 by the reserve team) and Sunderland (4-2 in front of 7000, with goals from Suter, Johnston, Paul and Buchanan).